rknuus/llvm-project/clang-tools-extra/clang-tidy/experimental/README.txt

 == CppUnit to GoogleTest conversion ==
 * removing CppUnit includes is easy enough, either manually or with the include-fixer
 * build an MVP converting a CppUnit test class with one test method containing one test assertion to corresponding GoogleTest based code
+* combine multiple transformations into a set of transformations
+* turn into a stand-alone tool

 == References
 * testing guide: https://llvm.org/docs/TestingGuide.html